sourcegraph/sourcegraph-public-snapshot/cmd/gitserver/README.md

 # gitserver

 Mirrors repositories from their code host.
 All other Sourcegraph services talk to gitserver when they need data from git.
-Requests for fetch operations, however, should go through repo-updater
+Requests for fetch operations, however, go through repo-updater.

 gitserver exposes an "exec" API over HTTP for running git commands against clones of repositories. gitserver also exposes APIs for the management of